 What can I do about the veins in my hands?

 The only way to treat prominent veins in the hands is with surgery.
 Typically, we use a process called sclerotherapy to minimize the appearance of the veins and make the skin on your hands smoother.
-This may need to be repeated multiple times to ensure the veins stay smaller.
+You may need to repeat this multiple times to ensure the veins stay smaller.

 Is it safe to remove my hand veins?

 Yes, we can remove the superficial veins in your hands, and it’s completely safe.
-The process doesn’t interfere with the blood circulation in your hands.
-The blood flow gets redirected to deeper veins in your hands so that everything still circulates as it should.
+The process doesn’t interfere with blood circulation in your hands.
+The blood flow will redirect to deeper veins in your hands, so everything still circulates as it should.

 Are veiny hands hereditary?